schlawiner/fu-rpg-frei-und-universell/05-narrator.md

 <!-- **Keep things simple:** Do not complicate your job
 by introducing lots of sub-plots or convoluted twists.
 Things will get all messed about by themselves and the story will run off on tangents that you never dreamed of.   -->

 **Weniger ist mehr:** Verkompliziere deine Aufgabe nicht, indem du allzu viele Handlungsstränge oder verschachtelte Wendungen einführst.
-Das Durcheinander ergibt sich ganz von selbst und die Geschichte wird sich in Richtungen entwickeln, auf die du alleine nie gekommen wärst.
+Das Durcheinander ergibt sich ganz von selbst und die Geschichte wird in Richtungen abschweifen, auf die du alleine nie gekommen wärst.

 <!-- **You are not the enemy:** this may seem obvious, but is worth stating.
 Your role is to help guide the story in interesting directions, not to kill everyone.
 You can give players hints and ideas if you think this will lead to a better story.
 Sometimes you will portray the adversaries, and are expected to do so vigorously but fairly. other times you will get to be an ally, companion, or peer, and once again you should be true to the spirit of the game. -->